ilhamsyahids/Avatar-War-Game/[README] Naming Convention.txt

-2. CONSTRUCTOR -> Everything about creating and initialization the ADT e.g QueueCreateEmpty(), BuildingInitialization()
+2. CONSTRUCTOR -> Everything about creating and initialization the ADT e.g QueueCreateEmpty(), BuildingInitialization() One thing to note, all base ADT (player, building, skill) returns itself in constructor, while other ADT are procedures (return void)

 3. DESTRUCTOR -> Deallocation of ADT
 				 e.g ImplicitArrayDealokasi()